 Configuration of Scrap, Waste, and By-Products in Production: By-Products

-If some of the production processes in your organization yield by-products, Acumatica ERP Manufacturing Edition provides you with the ability to include by-products in a bill of material (BOM) and deduct their costs from the cost of the production orders based on the bill of material.
+If some of the production processes in your organization yield by-products, MYOB Acumatica Manufacturing Edition provides you with the ability to include by-products in a bill of material (BOM) and deduct their costs from the cost of the production orders based on the bill of material.
 In the following sections, you can find information about setting up by-products in the system.

 Setup of By-Product Processing